14 Days European Capitals Tour

 Note: Meeting point & all confirm hotel will update to you by E-voucher include final document after you booking and paid we will send to you by email as soon as possible

 Passport (The reservation name should match the name on the passport)

-For booking this tour if you booking more than 45 date from tour start you can first deposit 50% and remaining amount 50% will alert you by mail again before final date 3 days from tour start. or you can Pay now remaining amount immediately after you paid deposit.
+For booking this tour if you booking more than 45 days from tour start you will be payment deposit 50% for reserved and remaining total amount payment will be alert you by mail again before dieline issue tickets 3 days or you can chosse Pay Now remaining total amount immediately after you paid deposit.

-In case you booking less 45 date from tour start you must payment deposit amount 100% for confirm your tour.
+In case you booking less than 45 days from tour start you must payment 100% for confirm your booking tour.

 45-22 days prior to scheduled departure: 20% of total price (including SafetyNet Protection)